virtualcodewarrior/bitcoinjs-server/README.md

 ### LevelDB

 LevelDB is the default database back end in BitcoinJS 0.2+.
-It is bundled with the `node-leveldb` NPM module and is therefore installed automatically.
+It is bundled with the `node-leveldown` NPM module and is therefore installed automatically.
 No manual steps should be necessary.

 ### MongoDB (deprecated)